 A more flexible way to set a default slicer value in Power BI is by using slicers.
 Any slicer value that you save in a slicer, remains the same.
 Putting in a month like September will, therefore always remain the same.
 Yet, as you have seen in approach 1, inputting something dynamic like the last x months makes the naming dynamic.

-The challenge is, how can you create that for a regular slicer?
-The answer is by adjusting the calendar in Power Query.
+The challenge is, how can you achieve that for a regular slicer?
+The answer is by adjusting the calendar values in Power Query.
 How?
 Buckle your seatbelts, we’ll dive right in.

 2.1.
 Create Adjusted Month Column